310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 How’d your checkup go?

 Mhm… Ooh, good, that's good.
 I didn't hear from you, so I got worried.
-They didn't find anything serious, right?
+So they didn't find anything serious?

-But you've exhausted your body, and it's weakening your immune system?
-So I guess that means you'd easily get a cold like this, yeah?
+Ah, but you've exhausted your body, and it's weakening your immune system?
+You'd easily get a cold like this…?

-So just in case, you need to rest for a week or so…?
+So just in case, you need to rest for a whole week or so…?

 Okay, got it!
 Take care, okay~?

 Mhmm.
-Just as we’ve discussed before, we're going to be taking care of the first years.
+Just as we’ve discussed before, we're gonna take care of the first years.

-Yep, Hokke~ and Ukki~ both said they were fine with it. …Right?
+Yep, Hokke\~ and Ukki\~ both said they were fine with it. …Right?
 {% endbubble %}

 {% bubble Hokuto %}